awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-create-alarms.md

 # Monitoring Deployments with CloudWatch Alarms in CodeDeploy<a name="monitoring-create-alarms"></a>

 You can create a CloudWatch alarm for an instance or Amazon EC2 Auto Scaling group you are using in your CodeDeploy operations\.
 An alarm watches a single metric over a time period you specify and performs one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
-CloudWatch alarms do not invoke actions simply because they are in a particular state; the state must have changed and been maintained for a specified number of periods\.
+CloudWatch alarms invoke actions when their state changes \(for example, from `OK` to `ALARM`\)\.

 Using native CloudWatch alarm functionality, you can specify any of the actions supported by CloudWatch when an instance you are using in a deployment fails, such as sending an Amazon SNS notification or stopping, terminating, rebooting, or recovering an instance\.
 For your CodeDeploy operations, you can configure a deployment group to stop a deployment whenever any CloudWatch alarm you associate with the deployment group is activated\.